 Students are required to complete 9 crs. of graduate level coursework which includes courses in research design, regulatory and fiscal issues in laboratory management and completion of a capstone project.

-Masters Capstone (Contemporary Topics Research MEDT 815)
+Masters Capstone (Contemporary Topics Research MMSC 815)

 The student will complete a rigorous capstone project that 1) constructs a focused investigation of a clinical laboratory science problem in real-world setting, 2) applies problem solving methodologies for development and execution of solutions, 3) investigates and applies theory through practical implementation of a project, and 4) evaluates and reports this research project in a clear, professional manner using the guidelines set forth in the course syllabus.